 Most chart libraries treat titles and source attribution as afterthoughts.
 You pass a string, the library sticks it somewhere with default styling, and you’re left tweaking font sizes in CSS.
 Annotations are worse: most libraries either don’t support them or offer escape hatches into the raw SVG.

 OpenChart treats these as first-class structural elements because that’s what separates a chart from a visualization.
-The core principles: the headline IS the insight, one chart communicates one thing, minimal chrome, strategic annotation.
-Those principles are baked into OpenChart’s chrome system.
+The headline IS the insight.
+One chart communicates one thing.
+Minimal chrome, strategic annotation.
 Titles, subtitles, source attribution, and annotations are all first-class fields in the spec, not afterthoughts you bolt on with CSS.

 Annotations come in three types: reference lines (baselines, thresholds), range highlights (recession bands, target zones), and text callouts (labels pointing to key data points with connector lines).
-These are what turn a chart from “here’s some data” into “here’s the story.”
 A reference line at the national average.
 A shaded band marking a recession.
 A callout on the inflection point where the trend reversed.
 All declarative, all in the spec, all positioned by the engine’s math layer.
+That’s the difference between “here’s some data” and “here’s what you should notice.”

 What You Can Build